 1900mAh min capacity.
 Rated for 1800 cycles.
 70% charge after 5 years.

 Never been available in Japan as Fujitsu branded.
 Just as HebelHaus brand.
-Mainly avaialble in Europe and Asia.
-They seem to be the same as 2nd gen eneloops, which is rather strange when you look at the code, after the UTA.
+Mainly available in Europe and Asia.
+They seem to be the same as 2nd gen Eneloops, which is rather strange when you look at the code, after the UTA.
 Picture is from the Shoudian forum.
 Cant find an original product picture unfortunately.

 Min.
 1900mAh capacity.
 Lifecycle rated at 1500 cycles.
 90% charge remaining after 6months 85% after 1 year.